Effective February 15, 2021, constituents must make all filings via the ePERB Portal, unless you are an unrepresented

 - Plan your case well in advance of the hearing.
 Know the questions you or your representative will ask and in what order your witnesses will be called.

 If you wish to appeal the decision made by the administrative law judge, you may appeal to the Public Employment Relations Board itself.
 To appeal, you must file with the Board a written statement of exceptions.
-Pursuant to PERB Regulation 32300, the statement of exceptions must explain the specific issues of procedure, fact, law or rationale with which you disagree, and it must identify the page or part of the decision to which exception is taken.
-You must prepare a proof of service form and serve a copy of the appeal on the other party to the case.
-Unrepresented individuals exempt from using the e-PERB Portal may file in person, by U.S. Mail, or by other delivery service the original appeal and proof of service) must be filed with the Board in the Headquarters Office (Sacramento) within 20 days after the decision of the administrative law judge.
+Pursuant to PERB Regulation 32300, the statement of exceptions must be filed with the Board itself within 20 days of service of this proposed decision (PERB Reg.
+32135, subd. (a); see also PERB Reg.
+32130.)
+You must prepare a proof of service form and serve a copy of the statement of exceptions on the other party to the case.
+Unrepresented individuals exempt from using the e-PERB Portal may file in person, by U.S. Mail, or by other delivery service the original appeal and proof of service in the headquarters office (address below) within 20 days after the decision of the administrative law judge.
 A proof of service form must accompany each copy of a document served upon a party.